demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Lega-CursedScraps/README.md

 After using the item, all of the player's curses are removed; however, all of the items the player is carrying will drop to the ground, meaning the player won't be able to safely bring a cursed scrap back to the ship.
 This feature can be disabled.

+## Old Scroll
+Consumable allowing the player to see the door's aura for a configurable amount of time.
+A version may exist for the Communication curse, where if the cursed player is linked to this scroll, it can only be consumed by that player – see curse information below.

 ## Penalty mechanic
 This new mechanic prevents players from ignoring cursed scraps too much ; each time a new cursed scrap is scanned, a counter increments for all players.
 When the counter reaches a configurable value, the next cursed scrap scanned applies its curse either to the player who scanned it or to the entire team (depending on the chosen difficulty).